flogothetis/Bowling-Game-Unity/README.md

 # Play the game
- Downlaod .exe file and double-click on it
+ Download .exe file and double-click on it